Aljgutier/react_firebase/README.md

 };
 ```

-In order to know the backend URL, the following environment variable is put into the `.env` file.
+In order to know the backend URL, add the following environment variable to the `.env`.

 ```sh
 ...
 VITE_BACKEND_URL=http://localhost:8000
 ```

-Of course, change the `BACKEND_URL` to your deployed backend as required for your backend.
+Of course, change the `BACKEND_URL` to your deployed backend as required.

-The `getAuthToken` method (below) calls Firebase to get a token and the token is then sent in the Authorization header to the backend `/userid` route, which returns the user id.
+The `getAuthToken` method (below) calls Firebase to get a token and the token is then sent in the Authorization header to the backend `/userid` route, which then returns the user id in its response.

 ```JS
 //utils/getAuthToken.tsx